Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Desember 2024 21.27.05 UTC
+- WIB: Jumat, 13 Desember 2024 22.27.33 UTC
-- WITA: Jumat, 13 Desember 2024 22.27.05 UTC
+- WITA: Jumat, 13 Desember 2024 23.27.33 UTC
-- WIT: Jumat, 13 Desember 2024 23.27.05 UTC
+- WIT: Sabtu, 14 Desember 2024 00.27.33 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: technology
+Kategori: inspirational